confluentinc/operator-earlyaccess/rackawareness/README.rst

 The Kubernetes cluster must have node labels set for the fault domain.
 The nodes in each zone should have the same node label.

+  Note that Kubernetes v1.17 and newer use label ``topology.kubernetes.io/zone``.
+Older versions use the ``failure-domain.beta.kubernetes.io/zone`` label instead.

 #.
 Check the Node Labels for ``topology.kubernetes.io/zone``:

    ::